AdobeDocs/audience-manager.it-IT/help/using/features/audience-marketplace/audience-marketplace.md

 ---
-description: L’Audience Marketplace consente ai fornitori di dati e agli acquirenti di eseguire queste operazioni in modo self-service con il minimo sforzo.
-A tal fine, fornisce funzioni specializzate che variano a seconda del tuo ruolo di acquirente o venditore di dati.
-In realtà, puoi anche essere un acquirente e un venditore allo stesso tempo.
-E, se non è stato possibile migliorare ulteriormente questa situazione, Audience Marketplace si occupa di contratti, fatturazione e pagamenti tra fornitori di dati e venditori.
+description: Audience Marketplace consente ai fornitori di dati e agli acquirenti di eseguire le operazioni sui dati in modo autonomo con il minimo sforzo.
+Per farlo, fornisce funzioni specializzate che variano a seconda del tuo ruolo di acquirente o di venditore di dati.
+In effetti, puoi anche essere compratore e venditore allo stesso tempo.
+E, se questo non poteva andare meglio, Audience Marketplace si occupa di contratti, fatturazione e pagamenti tra fornitori di dati e venditori.
-keywords: Analisi di Google
+keywords: analisi Google
-seo-description: L’Audience Marketplace consente ai fornitori di dati e agli acquirenti di eseguire queste operazioni in modo self-service con il minimo sforzo.
-A tal fine, fornisce funzioni specializzate che variano a seconda del tuo ruolo di acquirente o venditore di dati.
-In realtà, puoi anche essere un acquirente e un venditore allo stesso tempo.
-E, se non è stato possibile migliorare ulteriormente questa situazione, Audience Marketplace si occupa di contratti, fatturazione e pagamenti tra fornitori di dati e venditori.
+seo-description: Audience Marketplace lets data providers and buyers execute data deals in a self-service manner with minimum effort.
+It does this by providing specialized features that vary depending on your role as a data buyer or data seller.
+In fact, you can even be a buyer and a seller at the same time.
+And, if this couldn’t get any better, Audience Marketplace takes care of contracts, billing, and payments between data providers and sellers.
 seo-title: Audience Marketplace
 solution: Audience Manager
 title: Audience Marketplace